schatzlab/appliedgenomics2022/assignments/assignment3/README.md

  Please submit the code for this but you do not need to include screenshots.

 - Question 3c.
-Using the WDL from b, plot the insert size distribution (tag: IS) and the coverage distribution (tag: COV) for the paired end reads (frag180.X.fq)
+Using the WDL from b, plot the insert size distribution (tag: IS) and the coverage distribution (tag: COV) for the paired end reads (frag180.X.fq).
+Please include the code for plotting (this part does not need to be in the WDL)

 - Question 3d.
-Using the WDL from b, plot the insert size distribution (tag: IS) and the coverage distribution (tag: COV) for the paired end reads (jump2k.X.fq)
+Using the WDL from b, plot the insert size distribution (tag: IS) and the coverage distribution (tag: COV) for the paired end reads (jump2k.X.fq).
+Please include the code for plotting (this part does not need to be in the WDL)

 ### Question 4.
 Mappability Analysis [10 pts]